 Sucrose, glucose, and fructose are three common types of sugar that are absorbed differently and have slightly different effects on the body.
 Whether they occur naturally in foods or are added to them also makes a big difference in how they affect your health.

 If you’re trying to cut back on sugar, you may wonder whether the type of sugar matters.

-However, they differ in their chemical structures, the way your body digests and metabolizes them and how they affect your health.
+They differ in their chemical structures, the way your body digests and metabolizes them, and how they affect your health.